meyertime/linux-all-the-things/docs/arch-other-apps.md

 - SmartGit - so far, seems to be the most fully-featured; however, it is only free for personal use and not open source.
 - Gitg - really simple and no push functionality, but otherwise nice.
 - Git Cola - seems really customizable and may be nice if I can get used to it, but I can't seem to find out how to see a simple list of commits that shows tree structure.
+- GitExtensions - Used to be cross-platform, but now is only for Windows.
+The old version is still available for Linux.
+It's ugly and has some scaling bugs, but sadly still works the best for me compared to the others.
+    - Install `gitextensions` AUR package.
+    - Some work is needed to get it to prompt for SSH key passwords.
+This will set it up to work through KDE Wallet:
+        1. Install `ksshaskpass` package, if it's not already installed.
+        2. Set `SSH_ASKPASS` variable to `/usr/bin/ksshaskpass` by creating the file `~/.config/plasma-workspace/env/askpass.sh` with the content:
+            ```
+            #!/bin/sh
+            export SSH_ASKPASS='/usr/bin/ksshaskpass'
+            ```

 ## Steam